 Delaware State University (DSU) is one of two colleges that provides housing for students that prefer to live on-campus.
 In 2013, DSU converted the Dover Sheraton into a multi-use facility that includes student housing for a capacity of 265 students and the Early College High School Facility.
-A new Residence Hall planned for Fall 2019 completion has 620 beds that will assist in meeting the needs of the University's enrollment growth; it will reduce the number of dormitories to five on campus as it replaces two dormitories being demolished.
+A new Residence Hall completed for Fall 2019 has 620 beds that will assist in meeting the needs of the University's enrollment growth; it will reduce the number of dormitories to five on campus as it replaces two dormitories being demolished.
 Another on campus DSU housing option, University Village consist of four buildings with a total of 300 units completed in 2003.
 Off campus, the University Courtyard consists of seven buildings for a total of 114 apartment units.
 Many graduate and post-graduate students also choose to reside off-campus at various Dover and surrounding area housing.
 For the school year ending May 2019, approximately 1,168 students resided on-campus.
-The number will increase with the addition 620 beds with the New Residence Hall scheduled to be completed for the 2019-2020 school year with full capacity in each of the dorms.
+The number will increase with the addition 620 beds with the New Residence Hall completed for the 2019-2020 school year.

 Wesley College is the second of two colleges in the Dover area that provides housing for students.
 Seven buildings provide housing for undergraduate and graduate students and select faculty and staff.
 As of May 2019, there were 480 students that resided on campus.
-The housing options includes Malmberg Hall & Zimmerman Hall constructed through a partnership with local developers in 2003.
+The housing options include Malmberg Hall and Zimmerman Hall constructed through partnerships with local developers in 2003.